TennCare dental benefits are handled by a contracted dental benefits manager. TennCare's current dental benefits manager is DentaQuest.

 The adult pregnancy and postpartum dental benefit merged with the adult dental benefit on January 1, 2023.
 All adult members are now eligible for the same adult dental benefits and coverage.
 Members have access to all medically necessary, covered dental benefits.

 For more information about coordinating dental services for members in a nursing facility or ICF/IID, contact DentaQuest at 1-855-418-1622.
-Because members will have dental benefits, after January 1, 2023, dental expenses should not be submitted as Incurred Medical Expenses (IME) to offset Patient Liability.
+Because members have dental benefits, after January 1, 2023, dental expenses should not be submitted as Incurred Medical Expenses (IME) to offset Patient Liability.
 Any requests for dental services must be submitted to DentaQuest.
 In some cases, denied requests may be eligible as IME, but will be reviewed on a case-by-case basis and only after DentaQuest denial of coverage.
-Please note: dental codes/services covered by the adult dental benefit will not be allowed as IME.
+Please note: dental codes/services covered by the adult dental benefit are not allowed as IME.